codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

  * `BUCKET_NAME` the name of the bucket that you created in your cloud provider.
 Multiple pipelines can use the same bucket.
  * `CF_STORAGE_INTEGRATION` the name of the cloud integration as was entered in the Codefresh UI in the cloud storage integration page

-If you used another directory name then you can configure the test reporting step like this:
+If you used another directory name, you can configure the test reporting step like this:

 {% highlight yaml %}
 {% raw %}